Mindful Eating: Enjoy a Healthy Relationship with Food

 ~ Life satisfaction

 Many people feel a lot of guilt and shame around their eating. but in many cases it’s not simply about giving in to the diet or being greedy.
-Once you become aware that binge eating or even mindless eating/grazing is often a symptom of something- an inner struggle, or psychological pain of some kind- you can start being kinder to yourself and find more effective ways to start tackling your relationship with food.
+Once you become aware that binge eating or even mindless eating/grazing is often a symptom of something- an inner struggle, or psychological pain of some kind- you can start being kinder to yourself and find more targeted ways to tackle your relationship with food.

 More Than Just Calories: The Insulin Factor